nsh87/ehrcorral/docs/overview.rst

 that have the possibility of matching and ignore other record-to-record combinations, the time to completion could be greatly reduced.

-By default, EHRCorral blocks data into groups by the phonemic compression of the current surname plus the first initial of the forename.
+By default, EHRcorral blocks data into groups by the phonemic compression of the current surname plus the first initial of the forename.
 Other blocking techniques group by phonemic compression of the forename or current surname, or by birth month or year.
 A combinatory approach can be taken, as well, blocking